Baháʼí Faith and Hinduism: References in the Baháʼí writings

 Baháʼu'lláh was familiar with Hinduism, which is clear from a tablet to Mírzá Abu'l-Faḍl, the English translation of which is included in the volume Tabernacle of Unity.
 In this tablet Baháʼu'lláh answered questions about Hinduism and Zoroastrianism by Maneckji Limji Hataria.
 The subjects include comparative religion, and constitute, while much remains implicit, a dialogue of Baháʼu'lláh with Hinduism and the other religions discussed, giving an understanding of what Baha'u'llah meant with the unity of the world religions.

 In another tablet (published in Gleanings, section LXXXVII) Baháʼu'lláh discussed the absence of records about history before Adam.
 Here he refers to the Jug-Basisht which is the Persian translation of the Yoga Vasistha, a syncretic philosophic text.
 The translation was done during the Mughal Dynasty in the sixteenth century A.D. and became popular in Persia among intellectuals with Indo-Persian interests since then.
-In the Story of Bhusunda, a chapter of the Yoga Vasistha, a very old sage, Bhusunda, recalls a succession of epochs in the earth's history, as described in Hindu cosmology.
+In the Story of Bhusunda, a chapter of the Yoga Vasistha, an ancient sage, Bhusunda, recalls a succession of epochs in the earth's history, as described in Hindu cosmology.
 Juan Cole states that this means that in dating Creation, Baháʼu'lláh promotes the theory of a long chronology over a short one.

 In a letter written on behalf of Shoghi Effendi, published in the Dawn of a New Day, p.
 198, it is stated that:

 "As regards your study of the Hindu religion.
 The origins of this and many other religions that abound in India are not quite known to us, and even the Orientalists and the students of religions are not in complete accord about the results of their investigations in that field.
 The Bahá'í writings also do not refer specifically to any of these forms of religion current in India.
 So, the Guardian feels it impossible to give you any definite and detailed information on that subject.
 He would urge you, however, to carry on your studies in that field, although its immensity is well-nigh bewildering, with the view of bringing the Message to the Hindus...."